How to Apply

 We encourage parents interested in enrolling their son or daughter at Buckley to come to the school for a tour or to attend an open house.
 You can arrange this by calling the Admissions Office at 516.627.1910 or by filling out an inquiry form through our Contact Us web page.
 Admission to Nursery through Grade Seven requires the process described below.
 Parents interested in our Toddler Program for 2 1/2-year-olds may register their child for two, three, or five days a week by filling out the registration form.

 • Parents submit an application for each child for Nursery through Grade Seven.
-Apply online or download and print an application.
+Apply online and submit an electronic Records Release Form, which will allow Buckley to request student records and a school recommendation from your child's current school.
+Alternatively, parents can print an application and Records Release Form.

 • The Admissions Office schedules a parent interview, prospective student testing, and a classroom visit.